drorIvry/PastebinCrawler/README.md

 - clone/download this repo.

 ## Build
-run the following in this folder
+run the following in this folder (use sudo if needed)

 `docker build -t crawler .`